Tornadoes – What They Are, How They Form, And Their Main Characteristics

 Many readers, especially from the Central United States, will already be very familiar with the characteristics of a tornado, especially its almost unmistakable shape.

-A tornado is characterized by the very recognizable funnel-shaped fast rotating column of air, with its narrow base touching the ground and then broadening out as it reaches up to the cloud base of typically a cumulonimbus cloud.
+A tornado is characterized by the very recognizable funnel-shaped, fast-rotating column of air, with its narrow base touching the ground and then broadening out as it reaches up to the base of a cumulonimbus cloud.

-Not all tornadoes conform to this familiar image we are so familiar with.
+Not all tornadoes conform to this familiar image.
 There are also a few characteristics of tornadoes that are not that well-known but still very relevant and important to those potentially affected.
 We take a look at a few of the most important ones:

 1) Tornadoes Are Not Always Visible.

-Since a tornado is essentially a fast rotating column of wind, they are not naturally visible by themselves.
-What makes them visible is the objects on the ground they cross and pick up.
+Since a tornado is essentially a fast-rotating column of air, it is not naturally visible by itself.
+What makes it visible is the objects on the ground it crosses and picks up.

-I already mentioned dust and debris are some of the common objects that are sucked up and give them their familiar grey-brown color.
+I already mentioned that dust and debris are some of the common objects that are sucked up and give them their familiar grey-brown color.
 Other objects include vegetation and even water.
-In the latter case.
-(As mentioned earlier, when a tornado originates over water, it is referred to as water-sprout.)
+In the latter case (as mentioned earlier, when a tornado originates over water, it is referred to as a waterspout.)

-A big danger and concern for meteorologists occur as the result of a tornado not being visible, or objects or the terrain masks its visibility.
+A big danger and concern for meteorologists occurs when a tornado is not visible, or when objects or terrain mask its visibility.
 In a heavily wooded region with large trees, for example, it is tough to spot and identify an approaching tornado.

 Also, if a tornado occurs at night, you may literally be unaware of it until it is right upon you.
 Although it makes a loud noise that many people have compared to freight trains or airplanes taking off, it may be masked if it occurs during a heavy thunderstorm.

-These are one of many reasons early warning systems should be in place in areas often affected by tornadoes and why people should always heed these warnings.
-(Luckily, the accuracy of early warning systems has been greatly improved over the last few decades.)
+These are some of the many reasons early warning systems should be in place in areas often affected by tornadoes and why people should always heed these warnings.
+(Luckily, the accuracy of early warning systems has greatly improved over the last few decades.)

-People, even experienced observers, still look at an approaching tornado and the path it is following, to make a judgment call to flee/take shelter or stay putt.
+People, even experienced observers, still look at an approaching tornado and the path it is following to make a judgment call to flee/take shelter or stay put.
 This is a terrible mistake.

 Although there is some truth in these perceptions, tornadoes can veer off-course or completely change direction within the larger storm system without any warning.
 (Some have even been known to stop and double back on their path.)

-Apart from the unpredictable path an established tornado follows, they also have the ability to suddenly appear from literally any direction.
+Apart from the unpredictable path an established tornado follows, tornadoes can also suddenly appear from almost any direction.
 Observers have reported tornadoes appearing out of nowhere.

 In this case, ideal conditions for the creation of a tornado have been building up, invisible to most observers.
 Once these conditions have intensified enough, a tornado can literally form and seemingly “appear out of nowhere.”